Diamantine Picard functors of rigid spaces: Introduction

 Let $p$ be a prime, let $K$ be a perfectoid extension of $\Q_p$ and let $\pi:X\to \Spa(K)$ be a smooth proper rigid space considered as an adic space.
 The rigid Picard functor is the sheaf

 where $\mathrm{SmRig}_{K,\et}$ is the big \'etale site of smooth rigid spaces over $K$ and $\pi_{\et\ast}$ is the pushforward of big \'etale sites along $\pi$.
 Explicitly, $\uPic_{X,\et}$ is the sheafification of the functor sending a smooth rigid space $Y$ to the group of isomorphism classes of line bundles on $X\times Y$.
-It is expected that $\uPic_{X,\et}$ is always represented by a rigid space.
-This is known in many cases:
+It is expected that $\uPic_{X,\et}$ is always representable, and this is known in many cases of interest: